satmeerbains/NFL-Injury-Analysis/README.md

 ## 1. Abstract
 Recent investigations of lower limb injuries among football athletes have indicated significantly higher injury rates on synthetic turf compared with natural turf (Mack et al., 2018; Loughran et al., 2019).
 In conjunction with the epidemiologic investigations, biomechanical studies of football cleat-surface interactions have shown that synthetic turf surfaces do not release cleats as readily as natural turf and may contribute to the incidence of non-contact lower limb injuries (Kent et al., 2015).
-Given these differences in cleat-turf interactions, it has yet to be determined whether player movement patterns and other measures of player performance differ across playing surfaces and how these may contribute to the incidence of lower limb injury.
+Given these differences in cleat-turf interactions, it has yet to be determined whether other measures of player performance differ across playing surfaces and how these may contribute to the incidence of lower limb injury.

 The goal of this project is to investigate the relationship between the playing surface and the injury and performance of National Football League (NFL) athletes and to examine factors that may contribute to lower extremity injuries.
 In the NFL, 12 stadiums have fields with synthetic turf.